Content model overview¶

 A new version is also created when a new language is added to the Content item.

-Products are a special type of content that holds products you can manage in the commerce section of the system.
+Products are a special type of content that holds products you can manage in the built-in PIM system.

 See PIM for more information.